 All you need to know for your holiday to Uganda

-CURRENT ENTRY RULES IN RESPONSE TO CORONAVIRUS (COVID-19) - Updated 30 December 2020: Entebbe International Airport is now open for international flights.
-On arrival, tourists will need to provide a negative COVID-19 test issued no more than 72 hours before boarding the aircraft.
+CURRENT ENTRY RULES IN RESPONSE TO CORONAVIRUS (COVID-19) - Updated 01 April 2021: On arrival, tourists will need to provide a negative COVID-19 test issued no more than 120 hours before boarding the aircraft to Uganda.

 Upon arrival, as long as you have the negative test certificate, your body temperature is less than 37.5 degrees and you do now display other flu-like symptoms, you will be exempt quarantine on arrival.
 Any passengers who show signs of symptoms will be taken to an isolation centre and if tested postive for COVID-19 will be taken to a treatment centre or repatriated for treatment outside of Uganda (own cost).

 Travellers departing Uganda may need to have a COVID-19 PCR test issued 120 hours before travel.
 Please check with your airline for exact requirements.
-If tested positive, they will not be allowed to board the plane.
-Passengers travelling on flights departing during curfew hours (21:00 to 06:00) will be allowed to travel to the airport upon presentation of a valid ticket.
+If tested positive, you will not be allowed to board the plane.

 It is expected that these rules will be lifted and that the entry requirements will revert to normal as soon as the government of Uganda deems it safe to do so.